marklchaves/hide-and-seek-header/README.md

 ### Enable Animation

 The animation is disabled by default.
-Check **Enable animation?** to turn on a `0.5 second` fade-out effect when the header begins to disappear.
+Check **Enable animation** to turn on a `0.5 second` fade-out effect when the header begins to disappear.

 ### Enable Landing Page Mode